a-castellano/go-types/README.md

 # go-types

-Types used by many of mi golang projects
+This repo stores types used by many of my projects.

+The aim is this repo is save time and repeated code unifying them in one only source.

+# Available Types

+## Rabbitmq